-But, for the big and established click farms, it’s a risk worth taking.
+But, for the big and established click farms, it’s definitely a risk worth taking.
 With the sheer volume of people working and the demand for paid clicks, click farm operators can make a lot of money.

 Click farms can also be operated with remote workers, and many click selling sites outsource human click activity to freelancers.
 These freelancers will most likely be hired through popular outsourcing websites and cost the click farm operators more than their employees, so they’re used sparingly.

 However, during 2020, the Covid-19 pandemic has created more demand for work from home jobs.
 One major beneficiary has been the paid-to-click (PTC) industry.

 Paid-to-click sites can be accessed by anyone with an internet connected device.
 Once you complete a short registration, you can be clicking on banners, watching video ads and clicking on Captchas in just a few minutes.